programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 A list of individual word tokens, however related to AI risk, is not illuminating enough to assess red flags in licence agreements, therefore we use spaCy’s in-built PhraseMatcher, which enables our dictionary to be overlaid the dataset text and reassembled based on the pattern rules established.

-First, you load the matchers, and re-emphasise the lowercasing of the agreement text -
+First, load the matchers -

-    phrase_matcher = PhraseMatcher(nlp.vocab, attr="LOWER")
+    phrase_matcher = PhraseMatcher(nlp.vocab)

+You could include attr = lower after nlp.vocab, though this would convert all results into lowercase, instead of a more fine account of sentence structure by including lowercasing in each dictionary section, where appropriate.

     token_matcher = Matcher(nlp.vocab)

-Then, establish the word tokens and the categories of risk to ensure the dictionary is properly assigned -
+Then, establish the word tokens and the categories of risk in your dictionary, to ensure that both matchers are properly assigned -

     for category, rules in red_flag_dict.items():
         phrase_matcher.add(category, [nlp.make_doc(p) for p in rules.get("phrases", [])])
         token_matcher.add(category, rules.get("patterns", []))

+To ensure your dictionary is properly plugged into the NLP pipeline, print the categories (these should match your dictionary themes, e.g. 'AI_training') -

     print("Loaded categories:", list(red_flag_dict.keys()))

 —--

-After loading the matchers, you can construct an empty list [] of *matches* or *red flag hits*, and direct spaCy to cover the entire length of your agreement licence based on word_count, while also categorising matches based on our dictionary setup.
-This will result in a usable, and meaningfully structured, dataset of matches grouped to a respective theme, risk and AI tool based on the folder structure.
+After loading the matchers, you can construct an empty list [] of *matches* or *red flag hits*, and direct spaCy to cover the entire length of your agreement licence based on word_count.
+This will read each pdf licence page, before appending them back together.
+The following code will work, regardless of how many licences you have.

-Again, as verification, we print out the first ten matches to ensure the NLP process is working, as well as silence the pdfplumber warning, based on our initial tests that the package is capable of extracting pdf text.

     def extract_pdf_text(pdf_path):
     parts = []